-Cyclosporine Capsules USP MODIFIED are contraindicated in patients with a hypersensitivity to cyclosporine or to any of the ingredients of the formulation.
+Cyclosporine capsules are contraindicated in patients with a hypersensitivity to cyclosporine or to any of the ingredients of the formulation.

 Kidney, Liver, and Heart Transplant

-Based on the historical Sandimmune® (Cyclosporine Capsules USP) experience with oral solution, nephrotoxicity associated with cyclosporine had been noted in 25% of cases of renal transplantation, 38% of cases of cardiac transplantation, and 37% of cases of liver transplantation.
-Mild nephrotoxicity was generally noted 2 to 3 months after renal transplant and consisted of an arrest in the fall of the pre-operative elevations of BUN and creatinine at a range of 35 to 45 mg/dL and 2 to 2.5 mg/dL respectively.
-These elevations were often responsive to cyclosporine dosage reduction.
+Nephrotoxicity has been noted in 25% of cases of renal transplantation, 38% of cases of cardiac transplantation, and 37% of cases of liver transplantation.
+Mild nephrotoxicity was generally noted 2 to 3 months after transplant and consisted of an arrest in the fall of the preoperative elevations of BUN and creatinine at a range of 35 to 45 mg/dl and 2 to 2.5 mg/dl, respectively.
+These elevations were often responsive to dosage reduction.

 |Prolonged anastomosis time|

 |Clinical||Often > 6 weeks postopb||Often < 4 weeks postopb|

 |Prolonged initial nonfunction||Fever > 37.5°C|

 |(acute tubular necrosis)||Weight gain > 0.5 kg|